jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 The ecommerce shop is for both the online shopping browser, who may only access the site via mobile, or tablet.
 This person have to be +18 (Minimum Legal Age Limits).
 The buyers can be restaurants, wine shops or for customer directly.

-The project incorporates code pulled from other projects learnt on Code Institute coursework and adapted for the final project needs, including:
+The project incorporates code pulled from other projects learned on Code Institute coursework and adapted for the final project needs, including:

 * [django-e-commerce](https://github.com/Code-Institute-Solutions/PuttingItAllTogether-Ecommerce) project,
 * [django-auth](https://github.com/Code-Institute-Solutions/AuthenticationAndAuthorisation) which is already incorporated in the django e-commerce project